Junior Achievement Alumni

 You may know Todd Ingersoll as the owner of one of the largest car dealerships in Danbury or as one of the most philantrhopic community members in the Danbury area, but what you may not know is Todd has been an entrepreneur since high school.
 As a Junior Achievement student, Todd participated in our legacy company program, where he learned how to create and run a business.
 His team produced a local version of the well-known monopoly game; they not only creatively thought of selling spaces on the board to local businesses, but once the game was created, they were able to sell the final version to the companies and their customers.

-Junior Achievement of Western CT had the opportunity to interview Todd last year about his JA experience and what he learned from it.
+Junior Achievement of Greater Fairfield County had the opportunity to interview Todd last year about his JA experience and what he learned from it.
 He credits JA with sparking his interest in business and helping fuel his passion for entrepreneurship.
 He remembers his involvement fondly and continues to help inspire the same entrepreneurial spirit within the next generation.

 Learn more about how you can re-engage with us!